-Pulling putts is a common problem that many golfers have to deal with, and it is where the putt misses to the right side of the hole (for right-handed golfers).
+Pulling putts is a common problem that many golfers have to deal with, and it is where the putt misses to the left side of the hole.
 This issue is often caused by golfers looking up and turning the body towards the hole as they swing through the ball.
 Below we look at the causes in more detail, and also provide some simple solutions.

 Common Causes of Pulled Putts

 While the causes of pulled putts will vary from one golfer to the other and also depends on the skills and experience of a golfer, there are some common reasons why most golfers will pull putts.
 And they include the following three.

 #1.
 Incorrect Aiming

 Many golfers tend to assume that the only reason why they missed a putt that they were confident of sinking is due to a bad read or bad stroke.
 But, there is also another likely cause that many will overlook and not even think about which is aiming incorrectly.
 If you do not aim at the correct place when lining up for the shot and instead aim towards the left by mistake, you are likely to pull the putt even if you do everything else right.

 It is very likely that the only reason you pull your putts is that you did not read the green correctly.
 Besides the obvious things like understanding the distances to the hole, you also need to take into account the path that the ball will take towards it.
 Account for everything from the slope of the green to other things like tiny bumps and even the grass size to ensure that you understand the green.